Bedford–Northampton line: Operation

-The line opened on 10 June 1872 and was subsequently vested in the Midland Railway on 31 December 1885 under powers conferred by an Act of 16 July 1885.
+The line opened on 10 June 1872 and was subsequently vested in the Midland Railway on 31 December 1885 under powers conferred by the Midland Railway (Additional Powers) Act 1885 (48 & 49 Vict. c. xc) of 16 July 1885.
 Due to the death of the Duke of Bedford, official celebrations to mark the line's opening were postponed to 26 July, when they were held in Bedford's Assembly Rooms.
 The Midland became part of the London, Midland and Scottish Railway (LMS) upon the 1923 Grouping.

 The Midland provided an initial service of five trains a day in each direction; this increased to six in 1922 and seven by 1938, but the service frequency was nevertheless minimal.
 There was never any Sunday service.
 St John's station closed in July 1939 following a decision by the LMS to divert all its passenger services to Northampton Castle station, where branch services used bay platforms at the London end of the station.
 This required the junction with the London and North Western Railway's Blisworth to Peterborough line at Hardingstone to be reversed.
 The change meant that trains called additionally at Northampton Bridge Street.
 In August 1916, a siding was laid at Hardingstone Junction for the construction of Northampton Power Station.
 The Power Station, which was commissioned in 1919, had its own rail facilities.

 The line did not suffer from the weight restrictions applied on the Bedford to Hitchin Line and was worked for many years by Class 3Fs and 4Fs, and from time to time Black Fives and Class 8Fs were used.
 During its later years, the service generally comprised an Ivatt 2-6-2T with a two-coach LMS non-corridor suburban push-pull set, well-suited for working lightweight trains stopping frequently and requiring rapid acceleration.
 As the motive power used were based at Bedford, the locomotive was always at the Bedford end of the coaches to facilitate servicing, meaning that services were 'pushed' to Northampton and 'pulled' to Bedford or through to Hitchin.
 The Ivatt 2-6-2Ts were on occasion replaced by LMS Ivatt Class 4s and Standard Class 2 2-6-2Ts were also used.

 The line's busiest period was during the war years.
 In August 1940 the LMS closed the down line between Olney and Turvey so that it could be used as a siding to store valuable war materials.